 “In fact, such testing of e-cigarettes is not very different from overcooking food to the point of becoming an inedible piece of charcoal and then assuming that consumers would consume it and be exposed to the resulting carcinogenic compounds in their daily routine,” wrote lead author Konstantinos Farsalinos.
 “Accepting that e-cigarettes are less harmful than smoking, such an omission could result in unintendedly misleading smokers into thinking that there is little to be gained by switching to e-cigarettes.”

-A 2017 paper by two tobacco control veterans suggests that not only is vaping not leading to increased teen smoking, it may be serving as a gateway in the opposite direction, leading impressionable potential smokers away from combustible cigarettes.
+A 2017 paper by two tobacco control leaders suggests that not only is vaping not leading to increased teen smoking, it may be serving as a gateway in the opposite direction, leading impressionable potential smokers away from combustible cigarettes.

 “While research exists to support either side of the argument, we conclude, currently, that youth use of e-cigarettes is unlikely to increase the ranks of future cigarette smokers,” wrote the authors.
 “Is it possible we could have our cake and eat it too?
 Perhaps, especially if sensible comprehensive harm reduction policies can earn a place in modern tobacco control efforts.”

+Smoking is the largest single cause of chronic obstructive pulmonary disease (COPD), and unfortunately, many smokers with the condition remain unable to quit cigarettes, even after their diagnosis.
 This three-year study showed that a group of COPD patients who smoked could reverse some of the harm caused by the disease by switching to e-cigarettes.
 The smokers who switched to vapor products showed improved overall health, and some COPD effects (like respiratory infections) were reduced.

 “Quitting smoking is a key strategy not only to prevent the onset of COPD but also to stop its progression to more severe disease stages,” said lead author Riccardo Polosa.
-“Given that many COPD patients continue smoking despite their symptoms, the electronic cigarette could be an effective and safe alternative to the tobacco cigarettes also in this vulnerable population.
+“Given that many COPD patients continue smoking despite their symptoms, the electronic cigarette could be an effective and safe alternative to the tobacco cigarettes also in this vulnerable population.”